The Tonight Show starring Jimmy Fallon

 See me in action

 Australian-born Rocketboom reporter Ella Morton and I have some impromptu fun in How to Talk Like a New Yorker.
+(The accent is of course exaggerated; subtlety is hard to pull off in a soundbite!)

 The Curious Case of the Watson Intelligence